 Child's Full Name: Date of Birth: YR YR group:

-Parent/Carer Details (please list all p arent s)
+Parent/Carer Details s (plec ase list all l pare nts)

 First Name: Surname:

-Date of Birth: Relationship child: to the
+Date of Birth: Relationship to the

+child:

-Address and postcode:
+Address and

+postcode:

-Telephone number:
+Telephone number: 1

 First Name: Surname:

 Date of Birth: Relationship child: to the

 Address and

 postcode:

 Telephone number:

-Siblings: Please provif different. ride the name of fany siblings and th e scho ool that they attend -
+Siblings: Please provide the name of any siblings and the school that they attend - if different.

-Child's Full Name: Date of E 3irth: Schoo ol:
+Child's Full Name: Date of Birth: Schoo ol:

-Details of the absence :e
+Details of the absence

-Date of First day of absence: Date of last d absence: ay of
+Date of First day of Date of last day of

+absence: absence:

-Total Number of Expected da te of
+Total Number of Expected date of

-days absent: return to scho ool:
+days absent: return to school:

 Please provide the reason for this request including supporting evidence:

 Contact details whilst absent from school

-Address w i irom school

-number whilst aw vav:
+Address whilst away: Telephone number whilst away:

-Тоторионо THOMAS WILLIAM , u., .

-DI !!
 Please include any other requests for leave or leave taken this academic year.

-Please incl Date of leave quests for leav ve oi rnis acaaemi iys taken c year.
+Date of leave Days taken

-Dale of leave DC iys iukeii

-Please rea d the following sto atement and sign to indicate yo u understand I the this:
+Please read the following statement and sign to indicate you understand the this:

 I would like to request the above absence.
 I understand that the school strongly advises against taking unnecessary absence during term time and accept that this may have a detrimental impact on my child/ren's progress.
-I understand that a penalty notice may be issued if this request is denied and my child is absent during this period.
-I understand that a fine will be payable per child, per parent of £120 if paid within 28 days but reduced to £60 per child, per parent if paid within 21 days.
+I understand that on the first occasion a penalty notice may be issued if this request is denied and my child is absent during this period.
+I understand that a fine will be payable per child, per parent of £160 if paid within 28 days but reduced to £80 per child, per parent if paid within 21 days.

-Signed: Full name Date:

-Signed: Full name: Date:

-•

-To be com pleted by the sch and:

-est received 1001.
-Tot al number of

-by the sch ys requested:

-Child's Na me: Current % Attendance Application Authorised or

-Reason for

-decision:

-Headteacl her:

-Signed: Date: